Xomjak11223/HomeMusic/README.md

 ### If you don't know what your IP-Address is:
 - Open a new Terminal
-- Write the prompt 'ipconfig' in it
+- Write the prompt `ipconfig` in it
 - search for the IPv4-Address in the 'Ethernet-Adapter Ethernet' section, that is your IP-Address

 ## How to use this Software